electromute/gnip-dotnet/README.txt

 You can only retrieve activity data (full data) from publishers that you don't own by creating a filter.

-The test actor for "gnip-test-publisher" is "joeblow".
-To test your filter, be sure "joeblow"appears in your rule set.
+The test actor for "gnipherald" is "jvaleski".
+To test your filter, be sure "jvaleski" appears in your rule set.

 The following examples illustrate creating filters for both notification and activity data.
 Additionally, the two examples show how to use/not use the post URL parameter.